More Research: [ICLR 2026] 🔥Game-RL 🔥AI Can Learn Scientific Taste

 Abstract

-"Thinking with Text" and "Thinking with Images" paradigm significantly improve the reasoning ability of large language models (LLMs) and Vision Language Models (VLMs).
+The "Thinking with Text" and "Thinking with Images" paradigms significantly improve the reasoning abilities of large language models (LLMs) and Vision-Language Models (VLMs).
 However, these paradigms have inherent limitations.
-(1) Images capture only single moments and fail to represent dynamic processes or continuous changes, and (2) The separation of text and vision as distinct modalities, hindering unified multimodal understanding and generation.
-To overcome these limitations, we introduce "Thinking with Video", a new paradigm that leverages video generation models, such as Sora-2, to bridge visual and textual reasoning in a unified temporal framework.
-To support this exploration, we developed the Video Thinking Benchmark (VideoThinkBench).
-VideoThinkBench encompasses two task categories: (1) vision-centric tasks (e.g., Eyeballing Puzzles), and (2) text-centric tasks (e.g., subsets of GSM8K, MMMU).
+(1) Images capture only single moments and fail to represent dynamic processes or continuous changes, and (2) the separation of text and vision as distinct modalities, which hinders unified multimodal understanding and generation.
+Therefore, we propose "Thinking with Video", a new paradigm that leverages video generation models such as Sora-2 to use video frames as a unified medium for multimodal reasoning.
+To support this exploration, we developed the Video Thinking Benchmark (VideoThinkBench), which covers both vision-centric tasks (e.g., Eyeballing Puzzles) and text-centric tasks (e.g., GSM8K and MMMU).

 Eyeballing Puzzles